fortiz303/reddit_message_bot/README.md

 Folder will be created automatically after first launch of the docker container;
 This folder contains latest processed post data for the next itetration as well as a list of processed lenders - **DON'T** delete.
 Excluded from the git workflow.

-Future updates should be pulled to the [cloned-folder], [out] folder with existing data will be connected to the docker container as a volume.
+Future updates should be pulled to the [reddit_message_bot], [out] folder with existing data will be connected to the docker container as a volume.

 # 4. "Errors":